Astrotomic/laravel-unavatar/README.md

 ### Security

-If you discover any security related issues, please email dev.gummibeer@gmail.com instead of using the issue tracker.
+If you discover any security related issues, please check [SECURITY](https://github.com/Astrotomic/.github/blob/master/SECURITY.md) for steps to report it.

 ## Credits